csev/cc4e/book/chap01.md

-**Exercise 1-8.** Write a program to replace each tab by the three-character sequence \&gt;, _backspace, —,_ which prints as \&gt;, and each backspace by the similar sequence 4E.
+**Exercise 1-8.** Write a program to replace each tab by the three-character sequence \&gt;, _backspace, —,_ which prints as \&gt;, and each backspace by the similar sequence \&lt;.
 This makes tabs and backspaces visible.

 Word Counting
 -------------